oneint/oneint/README.md

 ![OneInt](app/assets/images/oneint.gif)

 ## Summary
-OneInt - Data Privacy Platform that helps create and manage DSR requests from end-users.
+OneInt - Data Privacy Platform that helps create and manage data subject requests(access/delete) from your users.

 **If you have ANY questions regarding the platform, please email us at team@oneint.io**